facil-io/cstl/fio-stl/001 header.md

 -------------------------------------------------------------------------------

-## Binary Data Informational Types and Helpers
+## Binary Data Informational Types and Helper Macros

 Some informational types and helpers are always defined (similarly to the [Linked Lists Macros](#linked-lists-macros)).
 These include: